A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: The Model

-Note the potential has a $U(1)_G$ global symmetry and it has a soft breaking term of $U(1)_G$, the $\mu_3$ term, in the absence of which the CP odd state of $\Phi$, denoted by $\chi$, would be massless after the explicit breaking of $U(1)_{G}$.
-As $\Phi$ gets a vev, $\mathcal{Z_{\rm 3}}$ has broken spontaneously.
+Note that the potential has a $U(1)$ global symmetry, which is softly broken by the explicit $\mu_3$ term.
+In its absence, the CP odd state of $\Phi$, denoted by $\chi$, would be a massless Nambu Goldstone Boson after the spontaneous breaking of $\Phi $.
+The presence of the $\mu_3$ term introduces a mass to $\chi$.
+As $\Phi$ gets a vev, $\mathcal{Z_{\rm 3}}$ has broken spontaneously \footnote{{The spontaneous $\mathcal{Z_{\rm 3}}$ symmetry breaking leads to degenerate vacuum states, where the field can settle into any of them.
+The boundaries are known as domain walls, where energy is stored due to a mismatched vacuum.
+If the domain walls are stable, they can influence the cosmological observations.
+To address this, one can introduce an explicit $\mathcal{Z}_3$ breaking term at higher order, which does not impact our analysis \cite{Dvali:1994wv, Wu:2022stu, Ghosh:2017fmr}.}}.
 Even though the $\mathcal{Z_{\rm 3}}$ has broken the Lagrangian still holds a $\Phi \rightarrow \Phi^{\dagger}$ symmetry (which is equivalent to $\chi \rightarrow -\chi$) due to which the $\chi$ is stable \cite{Kannike:2019mzk}.
 Therefore, $\mathcal{Z_{\rm 2}}$ is the remnant discrete symmetry under which $\chi$ transforms non-trivially, while the other fields remain unchanged.
 The real component of the complex scalar field $\Phi$ acquires nonzero vev $v_\phi$ (at high temperature $T_{\Phi}\gg T_{EW}$) along the CP even field direction and the $\Phi$ field can be expanded around the vev as